Skip to content

 The problem

-The online wine shop callmewine.com — 8,000+ labels, a headless Nuxt 3 storefront live in 15+ countries — with a fast-growing codebase: slowing velocity, diverging patterns and a rising count of front-end defects.
+The online wine shop callmewine.com — 8,000+ labels, a headless Nuxt 3 storefront live in 15+ countries — had a fast-growing codebase: slowing velocity, diverging patterns and a rising count of front-end defects.

 The approach